scmmmh/metadata-tutorial/source/access_data/oai_pmh/sets.rst

         else:
             print(record.metadata['{http://www.loc.gov/METS/}mets'].mets_dmdSec.mets_mdWrap.mets_xmlData.mods_mods.mods_titleInfo.mods_title._text)

-When you run the cell, you will see that now your code outputs ten title.
+When you run the cell, you will see that now your code outputs ten titles.

 The polymatheia library provides an alternative function for getting values from a record.
 Add a new cell to the end of the notebook with this code: